Simplifying Dependent Reductions in the Polyhedral Model: Background: Polyhedral Model

 \subsection{Polyhedral Model Scheduling}

-Scheduling is a step in polyhedral model where a scheduling function assigns each point in a statement's domain a timestamp, denoting the order of all execution instances.
-This step is essential for multiple-statement programs because the timestamps are assigned to respect the inter-statement and intra-statement dependencies.
+Scheduling is a step in the polyhedral model where a scheduling function assigns each point in a statement's domain a timestamp, denoting the order of all execution instances.
+The task of scheduling a program in the polyhedral model is to find a schedule $\Theta$ for the program such that the schedule timestamps for all statements satisfy the dependence relations of the program.